Ambisonic audio workflows for 360 films and VR

 Mac / PC: The Mac and PC versions are almost identical.
 The Mac version doesn’t allow you to use a VR headset directly.
 You can however use the FB360 Video Player on a PC, linked to a headset, being remote controlled by FB360 running in your DAW on a Mac.
 This is a very handy way to split the CPU load between playing a large video file, and everything your DAW is doing.
 To set this up, assuming you already have FB360 running on your Mac in your DAW:

-1) Connect your Quest to your PC (or Mac running Bootcamp) using a cable like this one.
+1) Connect your Quest to your PC using a cable like this one.
 Power Quest up, and allow access to computer.
 Go to Settings App on the Quest headset and select Oculus Link.

 2) Open the FB360 Video Player application on your PC.
 This is a standalone application, not a plug-in in a DAW, Select “Remote”, load your video, set “Select Display Format” to VR, and most importantly select your Mac Laptop in the “Connect to DAW Clock” section.
 Then click Open.